 "…the freedom of the press, as one of the great bulwarks of liberty, shall be inviolable." —James Madison

 "Our liberty depends on the freedom of the press, and that cannot be limited without being lost." —Thomas Jefferson

-News media literacy is one piece of media literacy.
+Spotlighting news media literacy in the classroom is the first step to building informed citizens.
+But it's only one piece of the media literacy puzzle.
 We’ll look at other pieces in future posts.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.

 Blog contributor Erik Palmer is an author on the HMH Into Reading and HMH Into Literature programs.

 This blog, originally published in 2018, has been updated for 2021.